IgniteUI/igniteui-docfx/en/components/tabbar.md

 <div class="divider--half"></div>

-If chaning the tabs' labels and tabs' icons is not enough, you can also create your own template for each tabs.
+If changing the tabs' labels and tabs' icons is not enough, you can also create your own template for each tabs.
 Here is an example:

 ```html